Moong Dal Pakoda Recipe (Moong Dal Bhajiya)

 About Moong Dal Pakoda

-Moong Dal Pakoda (Moong Dal Bhajia, Moong Dal Vada, Moongode) are spicy Indian fritters that are very popular in Indian households, especially during monsoon season.
-These are also very popular street food in North India.
+Moong Dal Pakoda (Moong Dal Bhajiya, Moong Dal Vada, Moongode) are spicy Indian fritters made using yellow moong dal, spring onions and a few other simple ingredients.
+These are very popular in North Indian households, especially during the monsoon and winter seasons.

 Ingredients

-Yellow Moong Dal – Yellow Moong Dal (Dhuli Moong Dal, Split & Skinned Green Gram) is the hero ingredient of this recipe.
+Yellow Moong Dal (Dhuli Moong Dal, Split & Skinned Green Gram) is the hero ingredient of this recipe.

-How To Make Moong Dal Pakoda
+How To Make Moong Dal Bhajiya

 Soaked moong dal.